 Ofgem does not specifically approve the anti-hoarding measures but monitors their effectiveness on a case-by-case basis.
-Project sponsors, together with primary shippers, design and implement the anti-hoarding arrangements.
+Project sponsors together with primary shippers design and implement the anti-hoarding arrangements.
 Each terminal has its own organisation.
-In the situation where any concerns are raised regarding the nature or implementation of the anti-hoarding arrangements, these are investigated by Ofgem.
+In the situation where any concerns are raised regarding the nature or implementation of the anti-hoarding arrangements, these will be investigated by Ofgem.
 Exemptions are granted on the basis that effective anti-hoarding arrangements are in place.
 Were concerns to be raised on the effectiveness of these arrangements then Ofgem would consider whether the exemption should be revoked or amended.

 In every terminal, primary holders of capacity have the right to offer their unused capacities on the secondary market, either by entering into bilateral deals or through their formal anti-hoarding mechanisms, whereby slots are sold by auctions and notice periods vary from 7 days to 10 days before the berthing date.
-Thus, at Isle of Grain phases 1 and 2, parties interested in obtaining secondary capacity need to contact primary capacity holders who publish on their own website the available berthing slots from 10 to 7 days for Grain phase 1 and from 14 to 12 days for Grain phase 2 before the slot date.
+Thus, in Isle of Grain phases 1 and 2, parties interested in obtaining secondary capacity need to contact primary capacity holders who publish on their own website the available berthing slots from 14 to 7 days for Grain phase 1 and from 14 to 12 days for Grain phase 2 before the slot date.
 These anti-hoarding mechanisms have been implemented in accordance with the conditions set by Ofgem in the exemption orders.
-On D-7 to D-12, the berthing slot is sold by auctions.
-Similar arrangements are currently put in place at Isle of Grain 3.
-In Dragon, the unused capacity is sold by auctions on the Dragon website and notification of the auction is given (by email to the prequalified bidders) at least 12 working days before the berthing slot.
-Each primary shipper sets a reserve price for the slot (to take into account the market value of the slot and the cost of emptying tanks).
-The successful bidder is notified at least eight days before the berthing slot date.
-In South Hook, 14 days (D-14) in advance of each day (D), the terminal operator assesses whether a release of the slot is possible.
+On D-7/D-12, the berthing slot is sold by auctions.
+In Dragon, the unused capacity is sold by auctions on Dragon website and the notification of auction is given (by email to the pregualified bidders) at least 12 working days before the berthing slot.
+Each primary shipper sets a reserve price for slot (to take into account the market value of the slot and the cost of emptying tanks).
+The successful bidder is notified at least 8 days before the berthing slot date.
+In South Hook, 14 days (D-14) in advance of each day (D), the terminal operator assesses whether a release of slot is possible.
 If so, the slot is sold by auctions.
 The winning bid is announced in D-10.
 Therefore the procedure chosen for all terminals is ex-ante UIOLI: any capacity unused by the primary capacity holder will be offered in advance to the secondary market.
 The table below provides further information on the arrangements in place at different GB LNG terminals.